CQIL: Inference Latency Optimization with Concurrent Computation of Quasi-Independent Layers

 Figure \ref{fig:layer_input_sim} reveals the similarity of inputs across layers in LLaMA models with different parameter sizes.
 The following two primary observations emerge from our experiment results.
 First, input similarity intensifies with increasing depth within the model, attributed to the cumulative effect of pre-layer normalization, which makes the input difference $F_{l-1}(x_{l-1})$ between adjacent layers $l-1$ and $l$ increasingly negligible compared with the cumulative value $x_l = x_1 + F_1(x_1) + ... + F_{l-1}(x_{l-1})$.
 Second, larger models exhibit more obvious similarity of inputs, suggesting that layers in such models are quasi-independent and parallel computation may be more readily available in such models.

 While prior research \cite{CRaSh, LRJump} has identified output similarity across layers to facilitate inference efficiency through pruning, our approach is based on a different motivation with a more systematic perspective.
 Experimental results of previous works indicate that layer pruning often result in substantial performance declines.
-For instance, although the Sheared-LLaMA-1.3B model has a similar hidden dimension size to that of the Sheared-LLaMA-2.7B, it contains eight fewer layers and consequently results in significantly performance drop on downstream tasks.\footnote{During the ARR February Review period, preprints \cite{ShortGPT,Unreasonable} introduced methodologies for pruning layers based on input similarity.
-We further discuss these pruning methods in the Appendix \ref{sec:the_potential_harm_of_pruning}.} Contrary to removing layers, our approach seeks to parallelize layer computation to reduce inference latency while preserving the model performance.
+For instance, although the Sheared-LLaMA-1.3B model has a similar hidden dimension size to that of the Sheared-LLaMA-2.7B, it contains eight fewer layers and consequently results in significantly performance drop on downstream tasks.
+Contrary to removing layers, our approach seeks to parallelize layer computation to reduce inference latency while preserving the model performance.
 In addition, our method is orthogonal to pruning techniques and the compatibility is further demonstrated in Section \ref{sec:combined_with_pruning}.

 We then empirically assess the effect of substituting each layer's input with that of preceding layers, facilitating the identification of layers suitable for parallel computation.